im4geeked/Scripts/README.md

 # Fuzzers

-I took @TeneBrae93's vhost-fuzzer.sh and edited them
+I took @TeneBrae93's vhost-fuzzer.sh and edited it

 More content soon